Access to Azure Virtual Network resources from Azure Logic Apps by using integration service environments (ISEs)

 Isolated versus global

 When you create an integrated service environment (ISE) in Azure, you can select the Azure virtual network where you want to inject your ISE.
 Azure then injects, or deploys, a private instance of the Logic Apps service into your virtual network.
 This action creates an isolated environment where you can create and run your logic apps on dedicated resources.
 When you create your logic app, you select your ISE as your app's location, which gives your logic app direct access to your virtual network and the resources in that network.

 Logic apps in an ISE provide the same user experiences and similar capabilities as the global Logic Apps service.
-Not only can you use the same built-in actions and connectors in the global Logic Apps service, but you can also use ISE-specific connectors.
-For example, here's some standard connectors that offer versions that run in an ISE:
+Not only can you use the same built-in triggers, built-in actions, and connectors from the global Logic Apps service, but you can also use ISE-specific connectors.
+For example, here's some Standard connectors that offer versions that run in an ISE:

 - Azure Blob Storage, File Storage, and Table Storage